-Make this easy Gluten-Free & Vegan Vegetable Noodle Miso Soup for dinner tonight!
-It’s simple to make in under 30 minutes and irresistibly delicious.
+Make this easy Vegetable Noodle Miso Soup for dinner tonight!
+It’s simple to make on the stove in under 30 minutes.
+It’s naturally vegan, and since it’s made with rice noodles, it’s also gluten-free.
 You can customize the soup with whatever vegetables you have on hand.

 Despite warming temperatures and sunny, 70°F days here in San Diego…I’m still always craving hot, steamy soup.
 It never truly gets cold here, but all year long, I eat soup like it does.
 Especially right now – I’ve been battling a cold, and this Vegetable Miso Noodle Soup has been on repeat.

 This soup is a magical healing soup, I swear!
 It’s my ultimate go-to for sick days.
 Because it’s a nutritional power house full of vegetables, ginger, garlic, and miso, it helps kick your immune system right back into gear.
 Did I mention it’s also incredibly delicious?

 I’ve been sharing more and more of my favorite savory recipes on here (like this Vegan Caesar Salad and this Broccoli Chickpea Curry).
 Mostly, because whenever I’d share them on my Instagram stories, everyone wanted to know what I was making!
 It brings me so much joy to share them with you, too.